abengalicoder/SpringBoot/MicroServiceQ&A.md

 - It is difficult to automate because of the number of smaller components.
 For that reason, each component must be built, deployed, and monitored separately.
 - It is difficult to manage configurations across different environments for all components.
 - Challenges associated with deployment, debugging, and testing

+### What is Cohesion?
+The degree to which the elements inside a module belong together is said to be cohesion.

+### What is Coupling?
+The measure of the strength of the dependencies between components is said to be coupling.
+A good design is always said to have High Cohesion and Low Coupling.